daniellansun/fast-reflection/README.md

 # fast-reflection
-Yet another fast alternative for Java reflection(WIP), making dynamic calls as efficient as direct calls.
+Yet another extremely fast alternative for Java reflection(WIP), making dynamic calls as efficient as direct calls.

 ## Usage
 See the tests for now: